 Life at home

-Rudi and Lori Garcia say interest in the Mormon Church increased when candidate Mitt Romney openly discussed his faith.
+Rudi and Lori Garcia say interest in the Church of Jesus Christ of Latterday Saints increased when candidate Mitt Romney openly discussed his faith.
 There were lots of questions, say the Garcias, and they’ve never shied away from trying to educate others.

 They invited me into their home during their Sunday celebration of the Sabbath.
 That’s how they see it, as a celebration of God and family.